 Our current portfolio is comprised primarily of first mortgage loans to state-licensed operators in the cannabis industry.
-We expect cannabis lending will continue to be a principal investment strategy for the foreseeable future; however, we will also lend to or invest in companies or properties that are not related to the cannabis industry if they provide return characteristics consistent with our investment objective.
+We expect cannabis lending will continue to be a principal investment strategy for the foreseeable future; however, we expect to also lend to or invest in companies or properties that are not related to the cannabis industry if they provide return characteristics consistent with our investment objective.
 We are externally managed by Chicago Atlantic REIT Manager, LLC (our "Manager"), a subsidiary of Chicago Atlantic Group, LLC (our "Sponsor").

-We are offering [•] shares of our common stock, or approximately [•]% of our common stock upon completion of this offering (or [•]% if the underwriters exercise their option to purchase additional shares in full).
-This is our initial public offering and no public market currently exists for our shares.
-We anticipate that the initial public offering price will be between \$[•] and \$[•] per share.
-We intend to apply to list our common stock on the Nasdaq Global Market ("Nasdaq") under the symbol "[•]".
+We are offeringshares of our common stock, or approximately% of our common stock uponcompletion of this offering (or is our initial public offering and no public market currently exists for our shares.
+We anticipate that the initial public offering price will be between \$and \$per share.
+We have applied to list our common stock on the Nasdaq Global Market ("Nasdaq") under the symbol "REFI".